EosLatino/grant-framework/applications/eoslatino.md

 > Please provide the following:

-- **Name:** If the name of your project is not descriptive, a tag line (one sentence summary).
+- **Name:** A public service available and accessible to all, without distinction or exclusion.
-- **Brief Description:** A brief description of your project.
+- **Brief Description:** Serve all EOS Community
+EOS Latino is a service of translating from English to Spanish all relationated with EOS.
 - **Relationship to EOS Network / Antelope:** An indication of how your project relates to / integrates into the EOS Network or Antelope software.
-- **Reason for Interest:** An indication of why your team is interested in creating this project.
+- **Reason for Interest:** Expand and grow EOS Community

 ### Project Details